 The site, on top of a hill with a view all around, makes up for the simplicity of the structure.
 One can only come to it from below, and like many 18th c.
 New England buildings it sits upright and confident.
 It is very impressive.

 I will go back in the summer, when it is open and I can go in.
-I will also try for a better photograph - the slope of the hill and the snow made it hard to find a good vantage point.

 The Town Fathers specified a building 44 ft. by 56 ft.
 The HABS drawings read 44'-4" x 56'-6".
 The difference could easily be the addition of the sheathing and siding to the frame.
 The porches (the end staircases) are square: 12'-2" x 12'-2".